iamkheradmand/CoinMarketCap-Clean-architecture/README.md

 - [Mockk ](https://mockk.io/) - Mockk is a mocking framework built for Kotlin.

 # Architecture
   Architecture is a system design that breaks down components into individual parts.
 The goal of clean architecture is to find better software like maintainable, testable, easy to use, scalable, and much more — an accurate guide for engineers.
-    The architecture proposed consist of 3 different layers:
+    The architecture proposed consist of 3 different layers :

     # Root Package
     .